 The first two forms of alcoholic liver disease can be reversed with prolonged sobriety, but cirrhosis causes irreversible scar tissue.
 Alcohol-related liver disease can have life-threatening complications.

 Addiction is a treatable disease.
-The faster you get help, the fewer the lasting consequences.
-Many of the mental health and medical side effects of drug use can be reversed if you stop using the substances.
-Even complications that are not able to be entirely overturned can still be managed.
+The sooner you get help, the less damage you will do to your physical and mental health.
+Many of the mental health and medical side effects of drug use can be reversed if you stop using substances.
+Even complications that are not able to be entirely reversed can still be managed.